pFransozi/programming/project-architecture-principles-design-patterns-.NET6-cs/README.md

     * L: Singleton does not violates that principle because there isn't inheritance directly involved.
     * I: There is no interface involved, so it is violated.
     * D: The singleton class has a rock-solid hold on itself.
 It also suggests using its static property (or method) directly without using an abstraction, breaking the DIP with a sledgehammer.

+## Section 7: Deep Dive into Dependency Injection

+### What is dependency injection?

+DI is a way to apply Inversion of Control principle, which means, in a broader sense, the D from SOLID, that is, dependency inversion principle.

+The basic idea is move the creation of dependencies from the objects themselves to the program's entry point.
+For that the interfaces are used.

+For example: an object should not know about a specific object B that it is using.
+Rather, A should use, and consequently know, an interface I, which is implemented by B, and B should be resolved and inject at runtime.

+Let’s decompose this:
+* Object A should depend on interface I instead of concretion B .
+* Instance B , injected into A , should be resolved at runtime by the IoC container.
+* A should not be aware of the existence of B .
+* A should not control the lifetime of B.

+### Object Lifetime

+* Transient: The container creates a new object every time you ask for one; For instance: services.AddTransient<ISomeService, SomeService>()
+* Scoped: The container creates an object per HTTP request and passes that object around to all other objects that want to use it.
+For instance, services.AddScoped<ISomeService, SomeService>()
+Singleton: The container creates a single instance of that dependency and always passes that unique object araound.
+For instance, services.AddSingleton<ISomeService, SomeService>()

+### New keyword and Freak Control Smell Code

+What is the problem with the new keywork?
+In the context of dependency injection, the new keyword brings a question: the creation of the object should be done here?
+Or, to manage the dependency, is it necessary a container to handle it and the dependency must be injected?

+There're two scenarios:

+* stable dependencies, as the name suggest, are dependencies that not break the application when a new version is released, for they use a deterministic code, a.k.a.
+Liskov Substituition Principle (LSP).
+Speaking from the perspective of .NET, data structures, data transfer objects (DTO), List<T>, elements that are part of the .NET could be considered stable dependencies.
+* volatile dependencies are dependencies that **can change**, **behaviors that could be swapped**, or elements you may want to extend, basically, **most of the classes you create for your programs such as data access and business logic classes**.
+These are the dependencies that you should no longer instantiate using the new keyword.
+The primary way to break the tight coupling between implementations is **to rely on interfaces instead**.